The Challenge

 The Approach

-The University Executive team identified key themes to be explored including Lifelong Learning, NTU’s Place in Society and Digital.
-GameShift’s role included several strands of activity:
+The University Executive Team identified key strategic themes including Lifelong Learning and NTU’s role in Society and Digital.

 The Outcome

-The university implemented its ambitions and subsequently went on to gain multiple awards, starting with Modern University of the Year in 2018 and again in 2023.
+The university implemented its strategic ambitions and subsequently received multiple national awards, including Modern University of the Year in 2018 and again in 2023.

 Next case study